pothabolu-prasuna/cs670-assignments/Assignment1/Solutions.md

 ( Hint: numpy has many functions that can allow you to simulate distribution functions)

 **Problem 1c ANSWER:**
+since we are not considering continous values, and consideing discrete values , we can use binomial distributon

 from scipy.stats import binom

 import matplotlib.pyplot as plt

-# of n and p

 n = 100

 p = 0.01 #if consider 1 to 100 inches for height

-# since we are not considering continous values, and consideing discrete values , we can use binomial distributon

 prob=binom.pmf(70,100,0.01)